 7 Id, Introduction, first sentence.
+American political governments

 The most recent state supreme court challenge to the constitutionality of the HOA regime took place in NJ8, and reflects the influence of the new world order of private governments as promoted by the Restatement.